A Medical Doctor Gives Her Perspective on Cannabis to Treat Cancer

-The Endocannabinoid System (ECS) may be a relatively new discovery, but individuals such as Dr. Janice Knox are deep in the conversation of just how integral this aspect of our physiology is to human life.
-On this episode of The High Guide, Dr. Knox shares case studies of treating cancer with cannabis therapy, as well as insights on how to maintain harmony within this system of the body.
+A Medical Doctor Gives Her Perspective on Cannabis to Treat Cancer by explaining the endocannabinoid system, which is a relatively new discovery.
+Dr. Janice Knox is deep in the conversation of just how integral this aspect of our physiology is to human life.
+Dr. Knox shares case studies of treating cancer with cannabis therapy, as well as insights on how to maintain harmony within this system of the body.

 After listening to this episode you will have a better understanding of…